Raw or cooked, finding the right balance is the key to optimum health. This is the case for all aspects of health.

 Some nutrients are partly destroyed while some other qualities are enhanced.
 The most vegetables are better off raw regarding there vitamine and enzyme content.
 Most minerals stay neutral when cooked or heated.

+Steaming is a great way to prepare these vegetables.
 The Slow Cooker is a nice in between solution.
 You actually tenderize and cook your food below the cooking point and this leaves you with much more nutrients in the finished meal.
-More on this great appliance from now on.

 Just a recap …